dotnet/docs/docs/core/extensions/http-client.md

 In the preceding code the client is configured with:

-- The named is pulled from the configuration under the `"JokeHttpClientName"`.
+- A name that's pulled from the configuration under the `"JokeHttpClientName"`.
 - The base address `https://api.icndb.com/`.
 - An `"User-Agent"` header.